Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Java
-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
+Azure Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

 * Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.